MRT-Map/worldedit-school/src/2-intermediate/patterns.md

 For example, if I have brick stairs facing a particular direction, `//replace brick_stairs ^oak_stairs` retains the position of the stairs while replacing brick with oak.

+## Block Categories
+You can also use a block category to yield an equal distribution of blocks in the category.
+For example, `//set ##wool` yields all 16 colours of wool.